Creating Kubernetes Namespaces in Microtica: A New Dashboard Feature

 You can create multiple namespaces within a Kubernetes cluster.
 This is really useful for organizing, in order to be able to better coordinate changes between different codebases.
 Knowing how many namespaces to create and what for really depends on the use case you have.
 If the project is small, with a couple of microservices, it makes sense to operate in the default namespace.
 But if you want to include some granularity and divide the resources for development and production you will need at least two namespaces.
 Maybe you want to manage multiple projects and applications on the same cluster, then you need a proper namespace strategy.

-What problem do Namespaces solve?
+What Problem do Namespaces solve?

 One use case for Kubernetes Namespaces is to split a cluster into logical partitions so that it can be used by several users and teams, or a user that has numerous applications.
 Each user, team, or app that is operating in a namespace is completely isolated from every other Kubernetes namespace in the cluster, and they give the impression of being the only user within the cluster.